Compiled by the Road Trip Alberta team

 Where to Stay in Kananaskis

-- If you don’t mind a wee bit of a drive to access many of Kananaskis’ wonders (and want more budget-friendly options), then consider staying nearby in Canmore.
+If you don’t mind a wee bit of a drive to access many of Kananaskis’ wonders (and want more budget-friendly options), then consider staying nearby in one of these Canmore hotels.

 If you also want to enjoy Calgary before you begin your journey to Kananaskis, then start planning with our extensive guide of things to do in Calgary!

 And if you plan on continuing on from Kananaskis/Canmore to Banff, then we’ve also got an extensive guide on the best things to do in Banff.